 Jalview has comprehensive on-line help documentation.
-Select $Help \Rightarrow Documentation$ from the main window menu and a new window will open (Figure 1.5).
+Select Help Documentation from the main window menu and a new window will open (Figure 1.6).
 The appropriate topic can then be selected from the navigation panel on the left hand side.
-To search for a specific topic, click the 'search' tab and enter keywords in the box which appears.
+To search for a speci c topic, click the search tab and enter keywords in the box which appears.